 NYC LL144 applies the narrowest scope: automated employment decision tools used for hiring and promotion within New York City.
 The law defines an AEDT as any computational process derived from machine learning, statistical modeling, data analytics, or artificial intelligence that issues simplified output used to substantially assist or replace discretionary decision-making [LL144 Section 20-871].
 The definition is precise but limited to employment.

-Colorado SB 24-205 covers all high-risk AI systems making “consequential decisions” across eight domains: employment, education, financial services, healthcare, housing, insurance, government services, and legal services [Colorado SB 24-205].
-The scope is statewide, not city-level, and applies to both developers and deployers.
+Colorado SB 24-205 (under SB 26-189’s revised framework, effective January 1, 2027) covers all high-risk AI systems making “consequential decisions” across eight domains: employment, education, financial services, healthcare, housing, insurance, government services, and legal services [Colorado SB 24-205].
+The scope is statewide and applies to both developers and deployers.
+Under SB 26-189 (signed May 14, 2026), deployer obligations center on consumer notice at point of interaction, plain-language explanation within 30 days of adverse decisions, data correction rights, and meaningful human review requests.

 The EU AI Act classifies AI systems used for recruitment, candidate evaluation, task allocation, and performance monitoring as high-risk under Annex III, Category 4 [EU AI Act, Regulation 2024/1689].
 The scope extends across all 27 EU Member States and regulates providers, deployers, importers, and distributors.
 Employment AI systems fall under high-risk classification requiring mandatory bias testing.